-Music: The Disadvantages
+Music and sport: The Disadvantages

 Many elite runners choose not to listen to music whilst running as it can be distracting.
 Such athletes want to be able concentrate on what their bodies are telling them, so that they can regulate its functions and run at the appropriate pace.
 Similarly, they need to be alert and able to hear what is going on around them, so that they can respond and implement the necessary tactics to compete at their maximum.